-Gideon is lacking in necromantic ability and so spends her time practicing the sword, plotting her escape, and stoking her hate-fire for Harrowhark Nonagesimus, Reverend Daughter, arch nemesis and only other young person in the crypt.
+Gideon is lacking in necromantic ability and so spends her time practising the sword, plotting her escape.
+Or, stoking her hate-fire for Harrowhark Nonagesimus, Reverend Daughter, arch-nemesis and only other young person in the crypt.

 “Where I’m going, I promise to piss fidelity all the livelong day.
 I have lots of fealty in me.
 I fealt the Emperor with every bone in my body.
 I fealt hard.”

-When Harrow is given the opportunity to ascend to the position of Emperor’s Lyctor by completing a challenge with the other house heirs, her Cavalier Primary turns out to a be a mummy’s boy, and so she forces Gideon to accompany her as a secretly unqualified stand-in, bribing her with the possibility of escape.
+When Harrow has the chance to ascend to the position of Emperor’s Lyctor by completing a challenge with the other house heirs, her Cavalier Primary turns out to a be a bit of a wimp.
+So, she forces Gideon to accompany her as a secretly unqualified stand-in, bribing her with the possibility of escape.
 When they arrive at what I can only describe as a grim AF Hogwarts castle for necromancers, tensions begin to run high between houses as they compete to be the first to ascend.